smartcontractkit/ccip-starter-kit-hardhat/README.md

 --link <linkTokenAddress> # Optional
 ```

-For example, if you want to send a simple cross-chain message from ethereumSepolia, run
+For example, if you want to send a simple cross-chain message from Ethereum Sepolia, run

 ```shell
 npx hardhat deploy-basic-message-sender --network ethereumSepolia